meanpath/elastigo/README.md

 elastigo
 ========

+This fork;

+Adds support fields when they're requested individually.
+Fixes RegisterPercolate and Percolate methods for single percolate requests and registration.
+Fixes the Exists method.
-This fork fixes the Exists method and implements Scan support for SearchRequest and SearchUri.
+Implements Scan support for SearchRequest and SearchUri.
+Calls percolate on bulk index queries so new indexes can be checked against registered percolates Adds a NodeStats function returning a thread pool status for the ES cluster to enable endpoint selection

+Original readme follows;

 Golang based Elasticsearch client, implements core api for Indexing and searching.
 GoDoc http://godoc.org/github.com/mattbaird/elastigo